 It’s a style that doesn’t need explanation.

-Why Emerald Cuts Pair So Well With Slim Diamond Bands
+Why Lab-Grown Emerald Cuts Pair So Well With Slim Diamond Bands

 A slim pavé band enhances an emerald cut without competing with it.